arefeen/DeepPASTA/README.md

 	python DeepPASTA_absolutely_dominant_liver_testing.py -test sample_absolutely_dominant_input_liver.txt

 ### Input and output of tissue-specific absolutely dominant polyA site prediction model
-If the user wants to calculate the AUC and AUPRC values of the prediction, he/she must input a file that contains gene name, tissue name, polyA site location, sequence
+If the user wants to calculate the AUC and AUPRC values of the prediction, he/she must input a file that contains the gene name, tissue name, polyA site location, sequence
 (200 nts) around the polyA site, RNA secondary structure of the sequence, and absolutely dominant label.
 If the user wants to output the prediction result to a file using
 -o option, the input file must contains all the above information except the label.
-The output file contains gene name, polyA site location and likelihood value of the prediction.
+The output file contains the gene name, polyA site location and likelihood value of the prediction.
 Sample input files of the tissue-specific absolutely dominant polyA site prediction model are given in the sample_input folder.